TomerBitonn/ETH-Sepolia-Faucet-Automation/README.md

 This project is an **automation script** that automatically requests test ETH from the official [Google Cloud Ethereum Sepolia Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia).

-Because faucets have a **24-hour cooldown**, this script is designed to run automatically (e.g., as a **cron job on Render**) every day, request Sepolia ETH to your wallet, and send you a confirmation email (with a screenshot) about the result.
+Because faucets have a **24-hour cooldown**, this script is designed to run automatically (e.g., with **Windows Task Scheduler**) every day, request Sepolia ETH to your wallet, and send you a confirmation email (with a screenshot) about the result.

 ---